Hsu-Pei-Chun/Video-to-Text-App/README.md

 license: mit
 ---

-# YouTube Video to Text Transcription
+# Audio/Video to Text Transcription

-A Gradio-based application that converts YouTube videos to text using OpenAI's Whisper speech recognition model.
+A Gradio-based application that converts audio and video files to text using OpenAI's Whisper speech recognition model.

 ## Features

-- **YouTube URL Input**: Simply paste any YouTube video URL
+- **File Upload**: Upload audio or video files directly
+- **Multiple Formats**: Supports MP3, WAV, M4A, MP4, WebM, and more
 - **Multiple Model Sizes**: Choose from tiny, base, small, medium, or large Whisper models
 - **Download Transcript**: Get your transcript as a downloadable TXT file
 - **No Permanent Storage**: Files are processed temporarily and not stored on the server

 ## How to Use

-1. Paste a YouTube video URL into the input field
+1. Upload an audio or video file
 2. Select a Whisper model size:
    - `tiny`: Fastest, least accurate
-   - `base`: Good balance for short videos
+   - `base`: Good balance for short files
    - `small`: Better accuracy
    - `medium`: High accuracy
    - `large`: Best accuracy, slowest